Sopa Negra: The Costa Rican Black Bean Soup Everyone Loves

 Roughly chop all vegetables.
 Rinse the beans under cold tap water and drain.

-Place beans, water, sweet red pepper, onion, carrots, garlic in a slow cooker and cook stirring lightly.
+Place beans, water, sweet red pepper, onion, carrots, and garlic in a slow cooker and cook, stirring lightly.
 Cook on low for 4-6 hours or on high for 2-4 hours while stirring occasionally every 30 minutes.
 This is also a great Instant Pot recipe, which can be made in the pressure setting on high for 25- 20 minutes.

-While the soup is cooking, hard boil the desired number of eggs and peel.
+While the soup is cooking, hard-boil the desired number of eggs and peel.

-To serve- remove large pieces of vegetables (optional) and place black beans in a fairly large bowl.
+To serve, remove large pieces of vegetables (optional) and place black beans in a fairly large bowl.
 Add one egg per serving.
 Cover the beans and egg with broth.
 Serve hot, with Salsa Lizano and white rice for garnish.

 Substitutions